Fox-ML-infrastructure/Fox-v1-infra/FLOWCHART.md

  ▼

-Do you maintain explicit, enforceable LGBTQ+ nondiscrimination protections?
+Do you maintain explicit, enforceable nondiscrimination protections for ALL marginalized groups (not just one group)?

  │